PropicSignifi/DevOps/README.md

 Print the fields of an object to standard output.

+### dev schema \<object\_name\>

+Print the full schema information of an object to standard output.

 ### dev debug \<apex\_expression\>

-Print the return value of an apex expression.
+Print the return value of an apex expression to standard output.

 ```bash